brunch/brunch/docs/faq.md

 * Optionally specify the [`overrides` property](https://github.com/paulmillr/read-components#read-components) for packages without `bower.json`.
 This is needed because brunch automatically compiles bower dependencies in right order.
 * Note that `overrides` do not impact Bower's behavior, so the original dependency graph will still be copied by `bower install`.
 But specifying `overrides` is effective for changing the dependencies that actually get built into your project.

-As for now, you can solve it in different ways - by using `npm post-install` script, `onCompile` handler in config etc.
+As for now, you can solve it in different ways - by using `npm post-install` script, `onCompile` handler in config `hooks` etc.

 ```json
 "scripts": {